Welcome Asylees, DACA recipients, and Undocumented Persons!

 DACA recipients and approved asylees will need to scan and upload their documents confirming their status directly to their portal, or email them to firstname.lastname@example.org.
 Undocumented students will need to list Undocumented under their citizenship status.
 You can also email email@example.com to discuss your status there if you feel more comfortable.

-Important DatesMake School does not have separate First Year and Transfer deadlines - all deadlines reflected are for both.
-Other important 2021 Admissions dates such as Preview Weekend(s) will be available soon.
+Important DatesMake School does not have separate First Year and Transfer deadlines.
+All deadlines reflected are for both.

 Fall 2021 Start